changeworld/azure-docs.pl-pl/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 ## <a name="parse-the-json-response"></a>Analizowanie odpowiedzi w formacie JSON

-1. Utwórz metodę o nazwie `print_json()` do wykonania w odpowiedzi interfejsu API i drukowania za pomocą pliku JSON:
+1. Create a method called `print_json()` to take in the API response, and print the JSON:

     ```python
     def print_json(obj):